AsinaMilic/packages-installer/README.md

 # Packages Installer

-> Please note: The script is currently in BETA and in developement.
-Should not be used for production.
-Several tests are running on different Linux distributions.
-Release is planned for May 2025.

 Create an enhanced and multiplatform installation script for your favorite package collection, dependencies for your dotfiles configuration or for a single flatpak app.
 This is possible with the Packges Installer script.

 The script will detect automatically your available Linux package manager and will install the packages directly or with a custom installation command for full flexibility.